1. Introduction: Energy technologies and their role in our life

 18. Metal oxide filters for emission control

-- Presents an authoritative overview written by an expert author who has published extensively in the area
+- Presents an authoritative overview on metal oxides in energy technologies as written by an expert author who has published extensively in the area

 - Offers up-to-date coverage of a large, rapidly growing and complex literature